tezos/tezos/src/proto/alpha/docs/language.md

     (List 1 2 3) = (Cons 1 (Cons 2 (Cons 3 Nil)))

-All domain specific constants are strings with specific formats:
+All domain specific constants are Micheline strings with specific formats:

   - `tez` amounts are written using the same notation as JSON schemas and the command line client: thousands are optionally separated by